 Campaign Bootcamp is a week-long residential training that supports you to develop the skills, confidence, and community to run a great campaign.
 The training brings together 35 new campaigners from across the country (and sometimes from other parts of the world) to learn and build community together.

-In the course of a week, Campaign Bootcamp will take you on a journey through planning and running a great campaign, giving you space each day to work out how what you have learnt applies to the work you are doing.
+In the course of a week, Campaign Bootcamp will take you on a journey through planning and running an effective campaign, giving you space each day to work out how what you have learnt applies to the work you are doing.
 Each day has a different theme reflecting a different part of your campaign.
 By the end of the week you should come out with a campaign plan you can take forward for the next year or so.

-How and What Will I Learn at Bootcamp?
+What Will I Learn at Bootcamp?

 Costs & scholarships